databrickslabs/remorph/core/src/main/scala/com/databricks/labs/remorph/preprocessors/README.md

 ## Motivation

-Many customers converting from a particular SQL dialect to Databricks SQL will have adopted Jinga templates, usually in the form of DBT projects.
+Many customers converting from a particular SQL dialect to Databricks SQL will have adopted Jinja templates, usually in the form of DBT projects.
 These templates will contain SQL code in the source dialect, which we must transpile to Databricks SQL, while preserving the original template structure.